True Blue Software

 This model differs from the parallel and patch models in development intent.
 If you intend to perform divergent development, the parallel model is more appropriate.
 And the patch model is more clear if one is creating a patch to something that is frozen.

-The presented models focus on use of project snapshots.
+The presented models focus on use of release snapshots.
 Development snapshots can also be used for most of these purposes.
 However, since the relationships are much less natural and not graphically depicted, this use is not recommended.
 Development snapshots are best used for team isolation and coordination.

 Summary

 SnapshotCM represents a shift away from file revision focused CM tools.
-SnapshotCM takes care of the details of which revision of which files (and indeed which files) belong to a release and allows you to focus on releases rather than files.
+SnapshotCM takes care of the details of which revision of which files (and even which files) belong to a release and allows users to focus on releases rather than files.
 SnapshotCM automates the identification of changes between releases, and makes easy the propagation of changes from patches into on-going development.
 SnapshotCM provides a development model that fits well into the way development projects typically operate.

 In summary, SnapshotCM provides advantages for all types of users: